Grow Your BEST Tomatoes At Home

 To grow your best tomatoes at home, plant them with aromatic herbs to help attract beneficial insects, increase pollination, and can even improve fruit flavour!
 Some of the best choices include basil, dill, fennel, chives, and mint.
 All of the herbs available in TERRA store locations are locally grown by Freeman Herbs in Beamsville, ON.

 Tomato Tip: Prune Your Tomato Plants!

 Large tomato plants perform better when they’re pruned for optimal sunlight and air flow.
 As plants grow, it becomes more crucial for sunlight to reach ripening fruit, and that bushy foliage isn’t too crowded.

-Humid, damp conditions can lead to fungal problems, so removing lower leaves can increase air movement among big plants, and improve access to fruits.
+Humid, damp conditions can lead to fungal problems, so remove lower leaves to increase air movement among big plants.
+This also will improve your access to the fruit!
 To prune a tomato plant, first snap or trim off large foliage on lower parts of the plant.
 These early leaves have done their job!
 Next, pinch away “suckers” (as shown in photo) that grow between branches.
 Left intact, these become extra branches that can quickly make plants unwieldy, and sap energy away from the parts that are already blooming and fruiting.
 Inspect plants regularly, and make removing unwanted parts a routine practice throughout the growing season.

 Watch some of our tomato tips here, from Instagram.